MaxPetersson/DAT257-Agile/Reflections and Social Contract/IndividualReflection/IndividualReflectionW5.md

 <br>
 <h2>Oscar</h2>
 <br>
 	1. What do I want to learn or understand better?<br>
-        A.
-        B.
-        A->B.
+		A. I have become better at programming a website and know more about how to call functions from a JS in HTTP.<br>
+		B. I want to become better at making tasks vertical.<br>
+		A->B. I need to think about how touch all layers, and write tasks incremental. <br>
  	2. How can I help someone else, or the entire team, to learn something new?<br>
+		A. I still feel that we can follow the practice of scrum better.
+We are doing as much of it as we can, but I <br>
+		still think that tere are room for improvement.<br>
+		B. I want to be able to plan ahead so that we can work more efficient when the entire group meet.<br>
+		A->B. I want us to make new estimates.<br>
-    3. What is my contribution towards the team’s use of Scrum?<br>
+	3. What is my contribution towards the team use of Scrum? <br>
+		A. I rewrote our US according to the feedback we had gotten.
+Now they are written so that it is easier for the <br>
+		product owner to see the value.<br>
+		B. I want to be better at estimating resourses of tasks and US.
+I also want to be able to write good vertical tasks.<br>
+		A->B. I have to keep estimating and re-estimating US and tasks.
+I need to write icremental tasks that involves<br>
+        all "layers".<br>
-    4. What is my contribution towards the team’s deliveries?<br>
+	4. What is my contribution towards the team's deliveries?<br>
+		A. I compleated 2 userstories together with my team.
+We co-programmed and woked as a unit.
+I kept focus on<br>
+        delivering results the easiest way possible.<br>
+		B. I want to stay on the path of delivering results, don't over complicate solutions.<br>
+		A->B. Work incrementally.
+Make sure it works before making it grand and "coplicated".<br>
 <br>
 <h2>Max</h2>
 <br>